 - Does the unit turn off even if the desired temperature setting is not reached yet?

-Identified problems can help the consultant better determine a unit choice for your home and if a protection plan is a good choice for you.
+Identified problems can help the consultant better determine a unit choice for your home and if an air conditioner protection plan is a good choice for you.

 Importance of a Proper Size Air Conditioner